stnolting/neorv32/README.md

 ## 2. Features

 The NEORV32 Processor provides a full-featured microcontroller-like SoC build around the NEORV32 CPU.
-It is highly configurable via generics to allow a flexible customization according to your needs.
-Note that all modules listed below are _optional_ (except for the CPU, obviously).
+By using generics the design is highly configurable and allows a flexible customization to tailor the setup according to your needs.
+The following list shows all available SoC module.
+Note that all those modules are _optional_.

 **CPU**